You are not logged in. You need to log in

 Q: If you publish writing, how much of a piece do you read before making the decision to reject it?

-A: We read every submission at least twice.
+A: We read every piece to the end.

 A: At 250 words or less, Dead Housekeeping essays are so short that we read them in their entirety.